wuchunpeng777/prefab-annotator/README_EN.md

 - **Node Annotation** — Add business-meaning descriptions to any GameObject in Prefab editing mode
 - **One-Click Export** — Export a tree text with node names, component types, hierarchy, and annotations (copied to clipboard)
+- **Subtree Pruning Export** — When exporting with a child node selected, only the subtree of that node is exported, automatically pruning unrelated branches to significantly reduce token consumption — ideal for partial Prefab structure updates
 - **AI-Driven** — Hand the exported text to AI to generate business-ready code, no more boilerplate
 - **Nested Prefabs** — Annotation inheritance and overriding for nested Prefabs
+- **Prefab Copy Sync** — Automatically copies the annotation file when duplicating a Prefab, linking it to the new Prefab with no re-annotation needed
 - **Visual Indicators** — Annotation icons and hover tooltips in the Hierarchy window
 - **Node Ignoring** — Exclude nodes and their children from export